nd-net/geocaching-adventure-labs-doc/README.md

     }

 If the hash does not match, the app then replaces any occurrences of `"1920"` in the answer with a single apostrophe `"'"` and checks the hash again.
 If this also fails, the reverse is tried, any apostrophes are replaced with the string `"1920"` and the hash calculated and checked again.
 If this fails as well, then the answer is deemed to be incorrect.

+### Local (hash) check with `FindCodeHashBase16v2`

+The `FindCodeHashBase16v2` value returned in the cache details is a MD5 hash of the user's public GUID (from the Get user account details request) and the answer concatenated together.
+Spaces are removed and all uppercase letters are converted to lowercase.
+Some special typographic characters also get replaced by their simpler counterparts.
+The algorithm is shown below.

+    answer_nospace = answer.replace(" ", "");  // Remove spaces
+    answer_oldstyle_characters = answer_nospace.replace('“|‟', '"'");  // Replace typographic double quotes with old-style quoation marks
+    answer_oldstyle_characters = answer_oldstyle_characters.replace("‘|’", "'");  // Replace typographic single quotes with old-style quoation marks
+    answer_oldstyle_characters = answer_oldstyle_characters.replace("‘–|—", "-");  // Replace en and em dashes with old style dashes
+    hash_input = publicGuid + answer_oldstyle_characters;  // Concatenate strings
+    hash_input = hash_input.toLowerCase();     // Convert to all lowercase
+    hash_result = md5(hash_input);             // md5 hash is used
+    if (hash_result == FindCodeHashBase16) {
+        // Answer is correct
+    }

+If the hash does not match, then the answer is deemed to be incorrect.

 ### Server check